Nekmo/pip-rating/docs/installation.rst

 Stable release
 --------------

-To install requirements-rating, run this command in your terminal:
+To install pip-rating, run this command in your terminal:

 .. code-block:: console

-    $ pip install requirements-rating
+    $ pip install pip-rating

-This is the preferred method to install requirements-rating, as it will always install the most recent stable release.
+This is the preferred method to install pip-rating, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.